wren-lang/wren/doc/site/embedding/storing-c-data.markdown

 If your foreign instances are just holding memory and you're OK with Wren's garbage collector managing the lifetime of that memory, then you're done.
-Wren will keep the bytes around as long as their is still a reference to them.
+Wren will keep the bytes around as long as there is still a reference to them.
 When the instance is no longer reachable, eventually the garbage collector will do its thing and free the memory.